Turkey says Syrian plane carried Russian munitions

 Military jets escorted the Airbus A-320, carrying around 30 passengers, into Ankara airport after Turkey received an intelligence tip-off.
 The Turkish foreign ministry said the plane had been given a chance to turn back towards Russia while still over the Black Sea, but the pilot chose not to do so.

-The Syrian conflict threatens to suck in neighboring states and exposes the deep Sunni-Shi'ite rift in the Middle East.
+The Syrian conflict threatens to suck in neighbouring states and exposes the deep Sunni-Shi'ite rift in the Middle East.

 Two Sunni Islamist rebel groups said late on Thursday they had detonated bombs in a state security compound in central Damascus.
 Lebanon's Shi'ite Hezbollah group - which, like Syria's rulers, is allied with Shi'ite Iran - meanwhile denied sending fighters to aid Assad.